grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ### Examples

-The following shortcode inserts a list of links to the pages's subpages.
-The links are named using the value of `menuTitle` from each subpage's front matter.
+The following shortcode inserts a list of links to child pages.
+The links are named using the value of `menuTitle` from the front matter of the child page.

 ```markdown
 {{</* section menuTitle="true"*/>}}
 ```

-This shortcode inserts a lists of links to the page's subpages and includes the `description` content from each subpage's front matter.
+The following shortcode inserts a lists of links to child pages and includes the `description` content from the front matter of each child page.

 ```markdown
 {{</* section withDescriptions="true"*/>}}